holyavkin/Public/codex.md

 Explanatory.
 Science, politics, and the universe.

 - We probably live in a simulation (the matrix) (see digital realism).
-— We are biorobots (habits == apps), or phylosophical zombies (life addicted).
+— We are biorobots (habits == brain apps), or phylosophical zombies (life addicted).
 - Other dimensions and universes exist.
 - Micro and macro evolution happens.
 - Big Bang is like a reboot of the universe or a multiverse multiplication through the wormhole/black-hole.
 - Nothing in our universe can travel faster than light.
 - The human brain (in its current state of evolution) can't comprehend our universe or multiverse.
 - Non-carbon-based life forms exist.
 - Aliens exist.
 Mostly our ancients/gods are aliens.
-We have aliens dna.
+We have an aliens' DNA.
 - Chakras exists.
 - Aura is electro-magnetic field of the human body.
+- Detoxing cleans aura and increase frequency of thoughts.
 - Perception of time can be sped up or slowed down, but not reversed (forwards time travel is possible, backwards is not).
 - Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy, healthcare, travel, education).
 - Privacy is just a side effect of people not being truly connected.
 - Being good/moral increasingly becomes our default state as we learn more about ourselves, the world and are more connected with each other.
-- For most questions answers might be found inside the self, Google & Wikipedia.
+- For most questions answers might be found inside the self, search engine & Wikipedia.
 - Logic is a helpful tool, but has flaws and can't be relied on entirely.
 - Acupuncture works, somehow.
-- Some vaccinations might be good, but better to improve immune system by cold shower, fasting & meditation.
+- Some vaccinations might be good, but better to improve immune system by cold, fasting, raw food diet & meditation.
 - Editing DNA might be helpful.
 - AI exists and getting more aware of itself.

 ### 4. Relationship believes

-— People are the most important in this life.
+— People are the doors to new worlds, opportunities.
+They are mirrors and I can become more aware of myself through them.
 - The most important person is that who is in front of me.
 - The meaning of life is in connections.

 * Stranger - from the grocery checker to people on continents you may never visit.
-- Everyone has a purpose.
+- Everyone has ikigai/life-purpose.
-- When americans ask first time how do you do - tell them shortly.
-It's just an app of greetings.
+- When americans ask first time how do you do - respond positively and ask an unusual question.
+It's an opportunity to know this person better.
 - If I met you there is some purpose of our connection.
-- I can coach anyone who needs it.
+- I can coach anyone who needs it, but I prefer to focus on entrepreneurs.
+- Call everyone by their name.
+It's a gateway to their deeper i.
+- Be the dumpest person in the room.
+- Apologies quickly if my actions hurt an other person.

 * Friend - the people you like to hang out with.
 - Treat this person if it's only the one person besides you on this planet.
 - Spend 1hr+ with my friend every week.
-- Keep in touch with friends.
-- I have so much to learn from my friends.
+- Birthday is a special day for a person.
+Some of them don't like it.
 - Friends are happy for my wins.
-- Friends are not always supportive, but they want me the best.
+- Friends are not always show support, but they want me the best.
-- I am == my peer group's expectations.
+- I am == my friends' expectations.

 * Partner/Spouse/Romance - However you define these relationships in your life.
 - My wife is my best friend.
 - At least one 2hr+ date each week helps to keep it healthy.
 - Every day say I love you, thank you.
-- Kiss & Hug every morning.
+- Kisses & hugs every morning.
-- Apologies quickly if couldn't find a comprimise.
 - Happy wife == happy life.
 - I respect her way.

-* Family - Brothers, sisters, aunts, uncles, children, nieces and nephews.
+* Family - kids, wife, parents, brothers, sisters, aunts, uncles, children, nieces and nephews.
-— My son is Cosmos for me.
+— My son is continue of my and my wife's heritage.
-- My brother is my "gemini twin" brother.
+- My brother is my "gemini twin".
 He is my first teacher mentor/coach.
+He is like a father for me.
 - My father is non-traditional buddhist.
+He can be ok with everything.
 - My mom is always in my hearth.
+She tought me how not to build relationship with spouse and drugs (alchohol, coffee).
+- My grandmother is teaching me how to deal with sugar.
+She is a good role model: be kind, humble and what to do with alchohol.
-- My father-in-law is a great storyteller and amazing family guy.
+- My father-in-law is my "rich dad".
+He is a great storyteller and amazing family guy.
-- My mother-in-law is a best.
+- My mother-in-law is a best mother-in-law.
 - My brother-in-law is very smart.

 * Pets - dogs, cats, fish, bird
 - “If slaughterhouses had glass walls, the whole world would be vegetarian”.
+— We use pets for fullfilling our emptiness.
-– Rocky is a little buddha, great teacher of unconditional love and my best friend.
+– Rocky is a little buddha, great teacher of unconditional love.

 ### 6. Opinions
 Words about how I interpret my perceptions and synthesize the meaning of reality.
 6A is about what this means for my own approach to life, and 6B is about how I believe society should be structured.

 #### 6A.
 Opinions: Shoulds
 How I believe I should approach life.
 These are all opt-in and apply only to myself.
+I should be an awesome dad.
 I should be proactive.
 I should constantly grow.
-I should be a good example for others.
+I should be a good example for my others.
 I should live moral life.

 #### 6B.
 Opinions: Society
 How I believe society should be structured.

+- Having a baby should require to pass a test: psychological, social, logical.
 - Gay marriage should require a paper from a psychotherapist.
 - Abortion should be illegal.
 - Assisted suicide should be illegal.